A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers

-To capture the dependencies between entity recognition and relation extraction, recent studies turn the attention to joint extraction approaches \cite{yuan2021relation}, exploiting the benefit of interrelated signals between entities and relations.
-Concretely, joint RE approaches aim to perform entity recognition and relation classification simultaneously.
-The joint extraction setting is more challenging than the pipeline setting.
-Taking the second case in Figure \ref{fig:intro_example} as an example, the sentence ``\textit{Sam Altman is the co-founder and CEO of OpenAI}'' contains two relationships (i.e., ``\textit{co-founder}'' and ``\textit{CEO}'') with overlapping entities.
+Joint (non-pipeline) approaches, on the other hand, aim to address this challenge by jointly modeling entity recognition and relation classification tasks within a unified framework.
+Taking the second example in Figure \ref{fig:intro_example} as an example, the sentence ``\textit{Sam Altman is the co-founder and CEO of OpenAI}'' contains two relationships (i.e., ``\textit{co-founder}'' and ``\textit{CEO}'') with overlapping entities.
 RE systems must be able to accurately identify and distinguish between overlapping entities and relationships.
-So far, plenty of joint RE approaches have been proposed to extract entity and relation simultaneously, where we generally divide them into four categories: span-based approaches \cite{zhao2022exploring,yan2022empirical}, sequence-to-sequence (Seq2Seq) approaches \cite{zeng2020copymtl}, MRC-based approaches \cite{li2019entity,zhao2021asking}, and sequence labeling approaches \cite{yuan2021relation,hillebrand2022kpi}.
+Joint RE approaches tend to be less susceptible to error propagation due to several key reasons.
+First, this holistic training approach allows the model to learn optimal representations for both tasks concurrently, minimizing the impact of errors in one aspect on the other.
+Second, joint models can optimize objectives directly related to the overall task, such as maximizing the likelihood of correct entity pairs and relations.
+Third, by jointly learning entity recognition and relation extraction tasks, joint models can adapt to errors in one task by leveraging information from the other, thus compensating for potential mistakes made at earlier stages.
+So far, many joint RE approaches have been proposed to extract entity and relation simultaneously.
+We generally divide them into four categories: span-based approaches \cite{zhao2022exploring,yan2022empirical}, sequence-to-sequence (Seq2Seq) approaches \cite{zeng2020copymtl}, MRC-based approaches \cite{li2019entity,zhao2021asking}, and sequence labeling approaches \cite{yuan2021relation,hillebrand2022kpi}.